JPLMLIA/vercye_ops/docs/docs/index.md

 **Running VeRCYe manually**

-While the CLI provides a conveniert way to run a yield study, for larger experiments with different configurations, you might want more freedom.
+While the CLI provides a convenient way to run a yield study, for larger experiments with different configurations, you might want more freedom.
 For this the general process is as follows:

 1. You will first have to generate **LAI** data from remotely sensed imagery.
 Refer to the [LAI Creation Guide](LAI/running.md) for details.